Very first post! My family’s Traditional, Ragu alla Bolognese!

 - Add the tomato paste and continue to cook for another minute.

 - Add the beef stock and bring it to a boil.

-- After 2½ hours, bring the milk to a simmer in a small saucepan and gradually add to the sauce.
+- After 2 1/2 hours, bring the milk to a simmer in a small saucepan and gradually add to the sauce.
 Partially cover the pot again and simmer for another 30 minutes.
-Add the salt, sugar, pepper, and pepper flakes to it.
+Add the salt, sugar, nutmeg, pepper, and pepper flakes.
 Taste the sauce and add more salt if needed.